How to support your child’s revision at home…

 - When your teachers tell you about exam technique – try them all out to see which one will work for you best (it might even be the one you thought wouldn’t work).
 The key thing is to reduce your notes to a single side of A3/A4 per topic area.

 - Match the revision notes you make to the sort of questions you will be asked.
-Get hold of old papers (ask teachers which websites to look at – they are also in your planner).
+Get hold of old papers (ask teachers which websites to look at).

 - Have a clear goal for each revision period.
 For example – ‘at the end of these 2 hours I will be able to label a diagram of the heart and answer a question on how the heart works.’